lbalbi/big_data_datasets/README.md

 ## Section 3 - Limitations and Biases

-Collaborative KGs - Data is entered and maintained by editors who decide on the rules of content creation and management.
-Automated bots/web-scraping methods also enter data.
-Chance that some data may actually be contradicting because one of the two statements is incorrect.
+Collaborative KGs - The data is introduced and maintained by human collectors and editors who decide on the rules of content creation and management, which may not be the most appropriate.
+Some KGs are also updated through automated bots/web-scraping methods.
+There is therefore a possibility that some of the conflicting data may actually be due to one of the two statements being incorrect.

 <br />